moby/swarmkit/design/task_model.md

 For example, a replicated service with three replicas would lead to three tasks, with slot numbers 1, 2, and 3.
 If the task in slot 2 fails, a new task would be started with `Slot = 2`.
-Through the slot numbers, the administator would be able to see that the new task was a replacement for the previous one in slot 2 that failed.
+Through the slot numbers, the administrator would be able to see that the new task was a replacement for the previous one in slot 2 that failed.